Residence Life FAQ

-Resident directors and assistant resident directors are full-time professionals who live in each residence hall and are responsible for the daily management of the hall, as well as assisting the residents in their college living experience.
-Get to know the RDs and ARDs.
+Resident directors are full-time professionals who live in each residence hall and are responsible for the daily management of the hall, as well as assisting the residents in their college living experience.
+Get to know the RDs.

 The RD staff supervises a team of student leaders selected as resident assistants.
 RAs are upperclassmen whose job it is to assist residents in their adjustment to college.
 Get to know the RAs.

 You may have a small refrigerator and/or microwave, as well as entertainment and computer equipment.
 No other cooking appliances are allowed, including hot plates, toaster ovens, George Foreman grills, and woks.

 Wireless Internet is available in each residence hall room and in most areas across campus.
 You need to provide your own computer, or you may use one of the many computers available for student use in each residence hall lab and other academic buildings.

 Only aquatic animals are allowed and must be kept in an aquarium in your residence hall room.